martinvuyk/forge-tools/src/forge_tools/socket/README.md

         """Connect to a remote socket at address."""
         ...

-    # TODO: This should return an async iterator instead
     async fn accept(self) -> (Self, sock_address):
         """Return a new socket representing the connection, and the address of the client."""